learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 with the name of a directory or a file.
 For example `kellyegreene/Documents`, is a relative path.

-If I were in my home directory `/Users/kellyegreene` and said `cd mixtapes/the-masked-rapper-vol-1`, it would work!
-If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there (because I, Kellye Greene, am the Masked Rapper, while my brother can't rhyme).
+If I were in my home directory `/Users/kellyegreene` and I had a directory `mixtapes` containing a subdirectory, `the-masked-rapper-vol-1`, I could type `cd mixtapes/the-masked-rapper-vol-1`, and it would and the shell would navigate into the `the-masked-rapper-vol-1` folder.

+If I were in `/Users/annoyingbrother` and said
+`cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there (because I, Kellye Greene, am the Masked Rapper, while my brother can't rhyme).

-Absolute paths and relative paths might sound confusing in CLI universe, but we intuitively understand this difference in our day-to-day lives.
+Absolute paths and relative paths might sound confusing in the CLI universe, but we intuitively understand this difference in our day-to-day lives.
 We usually call this difference _context_.